camunda-community-hub/camunda-platform-7-camel/README.md

 ## Signal a process instance waiting at a receive task

-Create a ReceiveTask in your BPMN model and send a message in Camel to the following ID `camunda-bpm:<receive task id>`.
+Create a ReceiveTask in your BPMN model and send a message in Camel to the following ID `camunda-bpm:<process definition id>:<receive task id>`.
 Note that the property `CamundaBpmProcessInstanceId` needs to be present in the message in order to be able to correlate the signal to the appropriate `ReceiveTask`.

 Check the test [ReceiveFromCamelTest](https://github.com/rafacm/camunda-bpm-camel-integration/blob/master/src/test/java/org/camunda/bpm/camel/spring/ReceiveFromCamelTest.java) and it's Spring configuration in [receive-from-camel-config.xml](https://github.com/rafacm/camunda-bpm-camel-integration/blob/master/src/test/resources/receive-from-camel-config.xml).